v-cakoll/docs.it-it/docs/visual-basic/language-reference/xml-axis/xml-descendant-axis-property.md

 ## <a name="example"></a>Esempio

 Nell'esempio seguente viene dichiarato `ns` come un prefisso dello spazio dei nomi XML.
-USA quindi il prefisso dello spazio dei nomi per creare un valore letterale XML e accedere al valore del primo nodo figlio con il nome completo `ns:name`.
+It then uses the prefix of the namespace to create an XML literal and access the value of the first child node with the qualified name `ns:name`.

 [!code-vb[VbXMLSamples#26](~/samples/snippets/visualbasic/VS_Snippets_VBCSharp/VbXMLSamples/VB/XMLSamples12.vb#26)]